 The cryptographic nonce supplied by each device are combined to salt keys for each of the media channels, which are streamed via Secure Real Time Protocol (SRTP) using AES-256 encryption.

 So what does this mean for you?
 It means your FaceTime calls, texts, etc. AND your iMessages are pretty well protected and secure.

 Secure Messaging Scorecard

-Of the 7 major criteria that are used by Electronic Frontier Foundation to rank the security strength of messaging platforms, Apple scores 5 out of 7, significantly higher than Skype.
+Of the seven major criteria that are used by Electronic Frontier Foundation to rank the security strength of messaging platforms, Apple scores 5 out of 7, significantly higher than Skype.
 Please note that this report from EFF has not been recently updated.

 The two areas where Facetime is not ranked are a) Verifying contact’s identities and b) independent review of the code.
 These two characteristics are not a game changer as you can easily verify who you are communicating with while using Facetime.
 Furthermore, by keeping the code intact and private, Apple is shielding their products from hackers.
 Recently, Apple launched a bounty program encouraging hackers to find vulnerabilities on its iOS platform.

 In July 2016, a new piece of Mac-Targeting malware was discovered, allowing hackers to execute code and even control FaceTime’s camera access remotely.
 But Apple’s Gatekeeper security prevented the unsigned app from even being installed.
 So as long as you keep your computers and devices updated with the latest security patches from Apple, you should be good to go.